-Part of the BJS Criminal Victimization Series, this report is the 47th in a series that began in 1973.
-It provides official estimates of criminal victimizations reported and not reported to police from the BJS National Crime Victimization Survey (NCVS).
+This report is the 47th in a series that began in 1973.
+It provides official estimates of criminal victimizations reported and not reported to police from BJS's National Crime Victimization Survey (NCVS).
 It describes the characteristics of crimes, victims, and offenders.
 In addition, this year, BJS provides new classifications of urban, suburban, and rural areas, with the goal of presenting a more accurate picture of where criminal victimizations occur.